zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

   See the `microprofile-config.properties.template` file.
 - As this is only a small demo application, there is currently no support for authentication with MongoDB.
 So it only works with a MongoDB instance without any authentication necessary (default after install).
+- see also the [MongoDB README](../MongoDB/README.md) for a docker-compose setup.

-## Build with Maven
+## Build

-- Use `mvn package` to create a `war` file for deployment.
+- Use the Maven build `mvn clean package` to create a `war` file for deployment.

+## Run

+You can run the application in two ways:

+### Deploy to existing Wildfly

-- Deploy the service to a running Wildfly using `mvn install`.
-Setup Wildfly credentials and hostname in the ~ /.m2/settings.xml.
+- Setup Wildfly credentials and hostname in the ~ /.m2/settings.xml.
 For this set `wildfly.deploy.username`, `wildfly.deploy.password` and `wildfly.deploy.hostname`.
+- Use the Maven build `mvn clean install` to deploy the war file to a running Wildfly instance.

-## Docker
+### Docker

 After building the Java project you can use the Dockerfile provided in the repository to create an image.
 The image will then contain: